Rebound Anticipated For Singapore Stock Market

 |

-(RTTNews) - The Singapore stock market on Wednesday snapped the three-day winning streak in which it had collected almost 45 points or 1.4 percent.
-The Straits Times Index now sits just beneath the 3,130-point plateau although it may tick higher again on Thursday.
+(RTTNews) - The Singapore stock market headed south again on Wednesday, one session after ending the two-day slide in which it had fallen more than 20 points or 0.7 percent.
+The Straits Times Index now sits just beneath the 3,115-point plateau although it figures to bounce higher again on Thursday.

-The global forecast for the Asian markets is cautiously optimistic, again supported by oil and technology companies.
-The European markets were down and the U.S. bourses were up and the Asian markets figure to follow the latter lead.
+The global forecast for the Asian markets is upbeat following results of the FOMC's monetary policy meeting.
+The European and U.S. markets were solidly higher and the Asian bourses figure to open in similar fashion.

-The STI finished slightly lower on Wednesday following mixed performances from the financial shares and industrial stocks.
+The STI finished modestly lower on Wednesday following losses from the properties and industrials, while the financials were mixed.

-Among the actives, CapitaLand Integrated Commercial Trust sank 0.49 percent, while City Developments was up 0.14 percent, Comfort DelGro retreated 0.71 percent, DBS Group dipped 0.22 percent, Genting Singapore added 0.65 percent, Keppel Corp rose 0.39 percent, Oversea-Chinese Banking Corporation fell 0.26 percent, SATS tanked 1.27 percent, SembCorp Industries tumbled 1.00 percent, Singapore Airlines gained 0.40 percent, Singapore Exchange declined 0.95 percent, Singapore Press Holdings lost 0.43 percent, Singapore Technologies Engineering skidded 0.53 percent, SingTel jumped 1.24 percent, United Overseas Bank collected 0.41 percent, Wilmar International dropped 0.48 percent, Yangzijiang Shipbuilding plunged 1.52 percent and Dairy Farm International, Mapletree Commercial Trust, Mapletree Logistics Trust, Ascendas REIT and Thai Beverage were unchanged.
+Among the actives, Ascendas REIT lost 0.34 percent, while CapitaLand Integrated Commercial Trust retreated 0.50 percent, City Developments sank 0.42 percent, Comfort DelGro jumped 1.45 percent, Dairy Farm International plummeted 2.42 percent, DBS Group rose 0.19 percent, Genting Singapore surrendered 0.64 percent, Keppel Corp shed 0.39 percent, Mapletree Commercial Trust plunged 0.98 percent, Mapletree Logistics Trust declined 0.53 percent, Oversea-Chinese Banking Corporation fell 0.27 percent, SembCorp Industries skidded 0.51 percent, Singapore Airlines dipped 0.20 percent, Singapore Exchange slid 0.21 percent, SingTel dropped 0.41 percent, Thai Beverage tumbled 0.75 percent, United Overseas Bank collected 0.15 percent, Wilmar International tanked 0.96 percent and Yangzijiang Shipbuilding, Singapore Press Holdings, Singapore Technologies Engineering and SATS were unchanged.

-The lead from Wall Street is positive as the major averages opened mixed on Wednesday, shook off a midday slump and finished in the green.
+The lead from Wall Street is broadly positive as the major averages opened slightly lower on Wednesday but then surged in the afternoon to finish sharply higher.

-With concerns about the impact of the Omicron variant easing, traders are now looking ahead to next week's Federal Reserve's monetary policy announcement.
-Reports suggest the Fed could decide to double the pace of tapering its asset purchase program to $30 billion per month.
+Meanwhile, the Fed also announced its widely expected decision to keep the target range for the federal funds rate at zero to 0.25 percent.
+The central bank's latest projections forecast as many three rate hikes in 2022 compared to the lone rate hike forecast in September.

-Some positive sentiment was generated by comments from Pfizer (PFE) and BioNTech (BNTX) regarding the effectiveness of their Covid vaccine as preliminary laboratory studies have demonstrated that three doses of their vaccine neutralize the Omicron variant.
+Despite the prospect of sooner than expected rate hikes, analysts suggested traders were pleased with the increased level of certainty provided by the Fed's latest projections.

-Crude oil futures settled higher on Wednesday after the Energy Information Administration (EIA) reported a drop in U.S. crude inventories last week.
-West Texas Intermediate Crude oil futures for January ended higher by $0.31 or 0.4 percent at $72.36 a barrel.
+Crude oil futures settled higher on Wednesday after the Energy Information Administration (EIA) said crude inventories in the U.S. dropped by 4.6 million barrels last week.
+West Texas Intermediate crude oil futures for January ended up by $0.14 or 0.2 percent at $70.87 a barrel.

 Inside